bifferos/bb/projects/led_salvage/README.md

 they needed to, as soon as the solder was melted they'd be blown out of the heat path.

-I cleared a wide area of space, so I could spot the components later, blasted the heat at the board, and didn't worry too much about where they were going.
+I cleared a wide area of space, so I could spot the components later, blasted the heat at the board, and sent them all over the place.

 ![](img/11w_10.jpg)

 I collected them all up.
 The melted ones were damaged in the earlier attempt.
 My approach with blasting them off the board was highly effective and resulted in minimal damage.
-You just need a decent space to work in.

 ![](img/11w_11.jpg)